scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 # What’s next?

-With the final release of Scala 3.7.0, the first patch version—Scala 3.7.1-RC1—has already been made available.
+With the final release of Scala 3.7.0, the first patch version [3.7.1-RC1](https://github.com/scala/scala3/releases/tag/3.7.1-RC1) has already been made available.
 This release includes additional fixes and improvements introduced after the branch cutoff.

 Looking ahead, you can expect at least two more patch releases before Scala 3.8, which is scheduled for September 2025.
 The goal for Scala 3.8 is to be the last minor version before the next Long-Term Support (LTS) release, Scala 3.9, which is planned for early 2026.